Red Sox vs. Diamondbacks Player Props Betting Odds

-Sportsbooks have listed player props for Lourdes Gurriel Jr. and others when the Boston Red Sox visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
+You can see player prop bet odds for Alex Verdugo, Lourdes Gurriel Jr. and others on the Boston Red Sox and Arizona Diamondbacks ahead of their matchup at 7:15 PM ET on Saturday at Chase Field.

 Bet on this matchup or its props with DraftKings!